RourkeW/Proj2/README.md

 1. Alot can be done to improve a project like this, for example I could implement a image of a mallet and use it as a cursor in js.

-2. Another implementation I could make is a play again button rather than F5 the page everytime.

-3. I would like to make it so more than one mole pops up at one time.
+2. I would like to make it so more than one mole pops up at one time.
 Same for bombs.

-4. Time limit for some difficulty.
+3. Time limit for some difficulty.

-5.Perhaps make the holes less symmetrical, adds more difficulty to the game.
+4. Perhaps make the holes less symmetrical, adds more difficulty to the game.

+5. Perhaps adding a more 3D look and theme to the game would be better some other examples I have found used outside famrs and had holes with uneven amounts of distanmce between them, this could add an element of difficulty.

 ### Accessibility